Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Concluding Remarks

 \section{Concluding Remarks}

+We proposed the generalized Navier--Stokes equations with solution-dependent space dimension and provided strong numerical evidence that they develop a nearly self-similar blowup with smooth initial data and solution-dependent viscosity.
+One of our main contributions is that we provided the first rigorous derivation of the axisymmetric Navier--Stokes equations in any integer dimension $n>3$ to the best of our knowledge.
+Moreover, we showed that the generalized Navier--Stokes equations reduce to the original Navier--Stokes equations when the dimension is an odd integer.

+Due to scaling instability, traditional numerical methods enable us to approximate the potential blowup of the 3D Navier--Stokes equations but not to get arbitrarily close to the blowup time.
+For other nonlinear PDEs, such as the nonlinear Schr\"odinger equation or the Keller--Segel system, some unstable modes can be eliminated by utilizing the symmetry properties of the solution and studying the spectral properties of the compact linearized operator around an explicit ground state (see e.g. \cite{merle2005blow,Collot2019SpectralAF}).
+In our case, since we do not have an explicit ground state and the linearized operator is not compact, our approach is to enlarge the solution space by increasing the space dimension beyond 3 and using it as an additional degree of freedom to eliminate scaling instability and obtain a one-scale blowup.

+A key contribution of this work is the introduction of a two-scale dynamic rescaling formulation by rescaling the $r$ and $z$ directions independently.
+This additional scaling freedom enables us to rescale the location of the maximum vorticity to a fixed position dynamically.
+Furthermore, we enforce the advection scaling uniformly along the radial and axial directions by varying the space dimension, thus preventing the development of a two-scale solution structure.

-In this paper, we presented numerical evidences that the generalized Navier-Stokes equations with solution dependent viscosity and smooth initial data develop a self-similar blowup at the origin in finite time.
-An important consequence of using this solution dependent viscosity is that the self-similar blowup profile satisfies the self-similar equation for the generalized Navier--Stokes equations with constant viscosity $\nu_0$.
-Since the generalized axisymmetric Euler equations enjoy total circulation conservation, we expect that the scaling exponent $\widehat{c}_{lr} \rightarrow 1/2$ as $\nu_0 \rightarrow 0$.
-It would be very interesting if we can solve the self-similar equations directly using some optimization method or PINN \cite{wang23} with viscosity coefficient $\nu_0$ as a continuation parameter.
+An important outcome of using a solution-dependent viscosity is that the self-similar blowup profile satisfies the self-similar equation for the generalized Navier--Stokes equations with constant viscosity.
+Since the generalized axisymmetric Euler equations conserve total circulation, we expect the normalized scaling exponent $\widehat{c}_{lr} \rightarrow 1/2$ as $\nu_0 \rightarrow 0$.
+Indeed, our numerical results suggest that the space dimension approaches 3 as the background viscosity coefficient $\nu_0$ is reduced.
+Thus, studying the self-similar blowup of the generalized Navier--Stokes equations offers a promising approach to investigating the potential blowup of the 3D Navier--Stokes equations.

+In our future work, we plan to solve the self-similar equations directly using the background viscosity coefficient $\nu_0$ as a continuation parameter.
+By analyzing a sequence of self-similar profiles and studying the stability of the limiting profile as $\nu_0 \rightarrow 0$, we aim to establish a self-similar blowup of the original 3D Euler equations with the scaling exponent $c_l=1/2$.
+If successful, this strategy could provide valuable insights into the potential blowup of the 3D Navier--Stokes equations by treating the viscous term as a small perturbation to the 3D Euler equations and analyzing the stability of the self-similar profile.